What comes to mind when you hear the word “religion”? What about “Christianity”?

 Too often, the picture doesn’t tell a very good story.

-But when Jesus showed up on the planet, he launched something brand-new—a new arrangement between God and man.
+But when Jesus showed up on the planet, he launched something entirely brand-new—a new arrangement between God and man.

 Yet we still see the Temple Model in action today.
 Old habits die hard, as they say.